arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Rewrite 'AskSameCategoryQuestion'.
 Add 'AskQuestionForUnknownCategory'.

-## Remove Questionnaire Characterization Tests
+## Remove QuestionDeck Characterization Tests
 Now that we have good test we can remove Characterization tests.
 Update production code to use new API.